-I’ve had to develop a method that allows Studio Cotton to create a bank of high quality images that I can panic post later, as well as creating a set-up that allows me to get that well-staged, well-lit and creative pic in just minutes.
+I had to develop a method that allowed Studio Cotton to create a bank of high quality images that I could panic-post later, as well as create a set-up that allowed me to get that well-staged, well-lit and creative pic in mere minutes.

-Ok, sure, it helps that we have our own photography studio, but with the following equipment you can produce this same set-up in your home or office for not very much money at all.
+Ok, sure, it helped that we had our own photography studio, but with the following equipment you can produce this same set-up in your home or office for not very much money at all.

-If you’re a small business, you might be working from a smart phone.
-That is absolutely fine.
+If you’re a small business, you might be working from a smart phone, and that is absolutely fine.
 Just take a little time to read up on how to take the best iPhone pictures, as there’s loads of incredible advice available on how to do it.
 Here are a few articles that can get you started.

-- 10 Tips for Good Smartphone Photography by TechSpot
+- 10 Easy Tips and Tricks for Better Smartphone Photos by PC Magazine

 If you have access to a DSLR camera, that’s even better – but only if you know how to use it.
-This is where YouTube is your friend.
-Find videos for your specific model, I started with this one for my Canon 1300D, and then find answers that tackle specific problems.
+This is where YouTube is your friend – it’s best to find videos for your specific model (I started with this one for my Canon 1300D) and then find answers that tackle specific problems.

-For example, my biggest issue by far was exposure – despite having a ridiculously light studio all my pics were grainy and dark.
+For example, my biggest issue by far was exposure – despite having a ridiculously bright studio, all my pics were grainy and dark.
 Luckily this dude came to my rescue, and now my photos don’t look like they were taken through smog.